micmejia/bible-dump/NKJV/Malachi/Mal 3.md

 "And all nations will call you blessed, For you will be a delightful land," Says the Lord of hosts. ## The People Complain Harshly

 ###### 13
-"Your words have been [^c]harsh against Me," Says the Lord, "Yet you say, 'What have we spoken against You?'
+"Your words have been harsh against Me," Says the Lord, "Yet you say, 'What have we spoken against You?'

 ###### 14
 You have said, 'It is useless to serve God; What profit _is it_ that we have kept His ordinance, And that we have walked as mourners Before the Lord of hosts?

 ###### 15
-So now we call the proud blessed, For those who do wickedness are [^d]raised up; They even tempt God and go free.' " ## A Book of Remembrance
+So now we call the proud blessed, For those who do wickedness are raised up; They even tempt God and go free.' " ## A Book of Remembrance

 ###### 16
-Then those who feared the Lord spoke to one another, And the Lord listened and heard _them;_ So a book of remembrance was written before Him For those who fear the Lord And who [^e]meditate on His name.
+Then those who feared the Lord spoke to one another, And the Lord listened and heard _them;_ So a book of remembrance was written before Him For those who fear the Lord And who meditate on His name.

 ###### 17
-"They shall be Mine," says the Lord of hosts, "On the day that I make them My jewels.[^f] And I will spare them As a man spares his own son who serves him."
+"They shall be Mine," says the Lord of hosts, "On the day that I make them My jewels.
+And I will spare them As a man spares his own son who serves him."

 ###### 18
 Then you shall again discern Between the righteous and the wicked, Between one who serves God And one who does not serve Him.